nnaumenko/metaf/docs/sphinx/api_reference.rst

 			:returns: A vector of pairs Type/okta, i.e. types of clouds forming cloud layers and associated sky coverage for each layer.
 Sky coverage is reported in oktas or 1/8s, e.g. 1 okta means that cloud layer covers 1/8 of sky and 8 okta means that cloud layer covers entire sky (8/8 of sky).

-		.. note::Sum of oktas for all layers may exceed 8 octa if higher cloud layer is observed through the gaps in the lower cloud layer.
+		.. note:: Sum of oktas for all layers may exceed 8 octa if higher cloud layer is observed through the gaps in the lower cloud layer.

 	**Validating**